MulattoKid/Investigations/README.md

 - [OpenGL Windowing System](opengl_windowing_system): TODO

+- [Sample-Rate Rate](sample_rate_conversion): a relatively in-depth look at how to do sample-rate conversion on audio

 - [Strict Aliasing](strict_aliasing): TODO

 - [Vulkan Windowing System](vulkan_windowing_system): a brief overview of the Vulkan windowing system.